willrroach/Cross-Wired-Robotics/README.md

 Hello all team members.
 I'm William Roach from the first year of our team.
 Below is the code you need for the robotics year for Android Studio.

-The code you need to access and edit is in TeamCode --> java --> org.firstinspires.ftc.teamcode.
+The code you need to access and edit is in "teamcode" above.

-If you need any example coding scripts, go to FTCRobotController --> java --> ftc.firstinspires.ftc.robotcontroller --> external.samples.
+You need to then add these to your android studio project in TeamCode --> java --> org.firstinspires.ftc.teamcode.

 OpTele is the program used for controlling the robot via XBox controller.
 The rest are for autonomous programs.